MaxLillack/Hanni/README.md

 * Hanni needs the play! framework (http://www.playframework.com/)

 * Start Hanni with `activator run` and than open a browser and navigate to http://localhost:9000

+## Acknowledgements

+* Hanni is supported by BMBF grant 01IS12043A/B.